SAC Honors Academy Program

 We coordinate with on and off-campus partners to arrange direct community service experiences for our students.
 These opportunities expose students to issues they are studying in the curriculum and with agencies doing meaningful work in the community.
 Some opportunities may include job placement within these agencies.
 Students develop a commitment to giving back to the community as an important preparation for citizenship, career and life.

 Our program uses eLumen ePortfolio for students to electronically collect their work over time, reflect upon their personal and academic growth and share selected content with others, such as professors, advisors, and potential employers.
+To complete the Program with distinction, students must submit an ePortfolio.

 Honors Academy Program faculty schedule specific study sessions in the Center to support student learning.

 Periodically, faculty will arrange for group outings to local landmarks, such as the San Antonio Museum of Art, the Witte Museum or the Missions National Historical Park.
-In addition, local university group tours are organized for interested students preparing for transfer
+In addition, local university group tours are organized for interested students preparing for transfer.

 Local and national authors / educators are brought into the Center for presentations as extended opportunities for thought and discussion of important issues.